imixs/imixs-cloud/doc/INGRESS.md

 ## Quick Setup

-The following is a quick setup guide to install teh NGINX Controller.
+The following is a quick setup guide to install the NGINX Controller.
 You will find a detailed description about the setup [here](../management/nginx/README.md).

 **1. Edit the NGINX .yaml files**